"Let food be thy medicine and medicine be thy food."

 Supplements

-Whole foods offer a synergistic blend of vitamins, minerals, antioxidants, fiber, and other beneficial compounds that work together to promote health and vitality.
-By prioritizing these foods in your diet, you not only ensure a diverse and balanced nutrient intake but also benefit from the additional health-promoting properties found in whole foods.
+Whole foods provide a natural synergy of vitamins, minerals, antioxidants, fiber, and other beneficial compounds that work together to support optimal health.
+By prioritizing these foods, you build a balanced nutrient intake that supports vitality and overall well-being.

 "Be the kind of person who takes supplements—then skip the supplements."